Queen's delight as teapot factory comes to her

 She also wore her Flower Basket brooch - a basket of gem-studded flowers set with diamonds, sapphires, rubies and emeralds - which was a gift from her parents in 1948 to mark the birth of her first child, Prince Charles.

-The firm's owner Peter Harper, and its chairman and chief executive Pamela Harper took the monarch through the items.
+The firm's owner Peter Harper, and its chairman and chief executive Pamela Harper, took the monarch through the items.

 Among the pieces on display was a number of intricately-decorated coffee cups, saucers and tiny enamelled boxes, including some of the companies' earliest designs.